mlynch/ionic-react-hooks-demo/README.md

 This is a simple demo using Ionic React and React Hooks that shows how to use a number of hooks, including `useState`, `useContext`, `useReducer`, `useCallback`, and even custom hooks!

+This app fetches 10 random images from the [Dog API](https://dog.ceo/), storing the last set offline for loading the next time you boot the app.

 One of the fun things about this app is that it contains a tiny implementation of redux with automatic persistence to localStorage, all using hooks and no external dependencies!